codekbganesh/Jenkins_SpringBoot_Project1/README.md

 # THIS IS SIMPLE SPRING BOOT APPLICATION AND WILL BE USED FOR ALL PROJECTS:

 In this Repository each Folder as a project and it will go Step by step from Traditional Approach to Advanced Approach.
-Each folder Inside README.md avaiable you may check it out.
+Each folder Inside README.md available you may check it out.

 1. 1.DEPLOYING_APPLICATION_MANUALLY: In this Folder Explains how to make live an simple Java application in a traditional manual Way in Ubuntu Ubuntu OS.